Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated excellent, with residents typically located 189 meters from the nearest stop.
-Service frequency averages 133 trips per day across all routes, equating to approximately three weekly trips per stop.
+The accessibility of transport is rated as excellent, with residents typically located just 189 meters from the nearest stop.
+On average, there are 133 trips per day across all routes, translating to approximately three weekly trips per individual stop.

 Frequently Asked Questions - Transport